 The Work of the Holy Spirit

-19 Jesus saw that they wanted to ask him about this, so he said to them, “Are you asking one another what I meant when I said, ‘In a little while you will see me no more, and then after a little while you will see me’?
-20 Very truly I tell you, you will weep and mourn while the world rejoices.
-You will grieve, but your grief will turn to joy.
-21 A woman giving birth to a child has pain because her time has come; but when her baby is born she forgets the anguish because of her joy that a child is born into the world.
-22 So with you: Now is your time of grief, but I will see you again and you will rejoice, and no one will take away your joy.
-23 In that day you will no longer ask me anything.
-Very truly I tell you, my Father will give you whatever you ask in my name.
+19 Jesus saw that the followers wanted to ask him about this, so he said to them, “Are you asking each other what I meant when I said, ‘After a little while you will not see me, and then after a little while you will see me again’?
+20 I tell you the truth, you will cry and be sad, but the world will be happy.
+You will be sad, but your sadness will become joy.
+21 When a woman gives birth to a baby, she has pain, because her time has come.
+But when her baby is born, she forgets the pain, because she is so happy that a child has been born into the world.
+22 It is the same with you.
+Now you are sad, but I will see you again and you will be happy, and no one will take away your joy.
+23 In that day you will not ask me for anything.
+I tell you the truth, my Father will give you anything you ask for in my name.
 24 Until now you have not asked for anything in my name.
-Ask and you will receive, and your joy will be complete.
+Ask and you will receive, so that your joy will be the fullest possible joy.

-25 “Though I have been speaking figuratively, a time is coming when I will no longer use this kind of language but will tell you plainly about my Father.
-26 In that day you will ask in my name.
-I am not saying that I will ask the Father on your behalf.
-27 No, the Father himself loves you because you have loved me and have believed that I came from God.
-28 I came from the Father and entered the world; now I am leaving the world and going back to the Father.”
+25 “I have told you these things indirectly in stories.
+But the time will come when I will not use stories like that to tell you things; I will speak to you in plain words about the Father.
+26 In that day you will ask the Father for things in my name.
+I mean, I will not need to ask the Father for you.
+27 The Father himself loves you.
+He loves you because you loved me and believed that I came from God.
+28 I came from the Father into the world.
+Now I am leaving the world and going back to the Father.”

-33 “I have told you these things, so that in me you may have peace.
-In this world you will have trouble.
-But take heart!
-I have overcome the world.”
+33 “I told you these things so that you can have peace in me.
+In this world you will have trouble, but be brave!
+I have defeated the world.”